Why I’ll be striking for International Women’s Day

-I remember the first time I was picked on because I was a girl vividly.
+I remember vividly the first time I was picked on because I was a girl.
 I was nine, a boy in my class kicked me in the crotch – surprisingly painful – because I scored too many goals playing football.
 The teacher made me listen to his insincere apology, rather than speaking with him about why he felt angry at me enjoying playing football.
-Both my classmate and me were let down on that day, let down by the patriarchal approach to our education and the teacher’s failure to support us to challenge gender stereotypes, with my voice was silenced and his feelings of aggression unaddressed.
+Both my classmate and me were let down on that day, let down by the patriarchal approach to our education and the teacher’s failure to support us to challenge gender stereotypes, with my voice silenced and his feelings of aggression unaddressed.

 Since that moment I have learned that despite how I feel about my capabilities or needs, others will have opinions on what I should or shouldn’t be doing and saying, simply because I am a women.
 This is not only incredibly tiresome, but also has a real, lasting impact on my life and the lives of women across society.
 It impacts the jobs we get hired for and what we get paid for them (on average women are paid 77% of what men get).
-It impacts the quality of health care and education we receive.
+It impacts the quality of healthcare and education we receive.

 It impacts our incomes and our future economic security.
-As we spend time fulfilling the disproportionate unpaid care and domestic work women do (76.4% globally), our time available for paid work is limited, negatively affecting our incomes as well as our pension pots (the global gender pension gap is 30-40 per cent).
-A broken global economic system that lets tax evasion rob countries of the resources they deserve further exacerbates these economic inequalities for women – something I explained recently during a Brexit tax haven tour.
+As we spend time fulfilling the disproportionate unpaid care and domestic work women do (76.4% globally), our time available for paid work is limited, negatively affecting our incomes as well as our pension pots (the global gender pension gap is 30-40%).
+A broken global economic system that lets tax evasion rob countries of the resources they deserve further exacerbates these economic inequalities for women – something I explained recently during a Brexit tax haven walking tour.

 Women experiencing intersecting discriminations have it even tougher.
-Research by the Women’s Budget Group found that in the UK Black and Minority Ethnic (BME) women are more likely to be living in poor households.
-In 2015/16, 50% of Bangladeshi households, 46% of Pakistani households and 40% of Black African/Caribbean households were living in poverty compared to 19% of White British households.
+Research by the Women’s Budget Group found that, in the UK, Black and Minority Ethnic (BME) women are more likely to be living in poor households.
+In 2015/16, 50% of Bangladeshi households, 46% of Pakistani households and 40% of Black African/Caribbean households were living in poverty, compared to 19% of White British households.

 That is why I passionately believe an intersectional approach to women’s human rights is key to creating a world that works for everyone one of us.
 No one will be truly free or see their human rights met if the specific needs for all women and girls in their many diversities are not factored in from the outset.